{user_name}

 Opposite displacement

-If the radar sensors move offset from each other, they provide different measurements and the boundary lines change from green to orange to red.
+If the radar sensors move offset from each other, they deliver different measured values and the boundary lines change from green through orange to red.

 project radar demonstrator led effect error

-To liven up the atmosphere at the booth, two interactive games and an Easter egg were programmed into the functional model:
+To liven up the atmosphere at the trade fair booth, two interactive games and an Easter egg were programmed into the functional model:

-In the first game, inspired by “Beer Pong,” the aim is to throw a virtual ball into a “cup” made of markings by moving a sensor - a sense of touch is required!
+In the first game, inspired by “Beer Pong,” the aim is to throw a virtual ball into a “cup” of markings with a sensor movement - fingertip control is required!

-In the second game, “Space Egg,” the player controls a hen (sensor marker) and must position it over an egg (color stripe) to hatch it.
-Whoever manages to hatch their chick first (color change of the stripe from red to green) wins.
+In the second game, “Space Egg,” the player controls a hen (sensor marker) and must position it above an egg (color strip) to hatch it.
+Whoever manages to hatch their chick first (color change of the strip from red to green) wins.

 The Easter Egg reveals a beautiful rainbow running light that flows like falling drops of color from top to bottom.
 It is activated when the sensors are moved against each other for several seconds.

-project radar demonstrator led tube acrylic tube ws2812 eco and radar sensors
+project radar demonstrator led tube pipe acrylic ws2812 eco and radar sensors

-Exhibition exhibits, functional models and exhibition models made of wood and acrylic with water, LED strips and display for the fair
+Exhibition exhibits, functional models and trade fair models made of wood and acrylic glass with water, LED strips and display for the trade fair

 Ooh, Aah, Wow!
-Customer magnets for your booth.
+Customer magnets for your trade show booth.

-Ingenieurbüro Glaser develops and manufactures individual exhibition exhibits.
-As eyecatchers they attract visitors to your booth with a curious “Ooh”.
-The advantages of your product become clear and tangible on the demonstration model with an astonished “Aah”.
-With a final “Wow!” you, your product and your brand remain in mind.
+The engineering firm Glaser develops and manufactures custom exhibition exhibits.
+As eye-catchers they draw visitors' attention to your booth with a curious “Ooh”.
+The benefits of your product become clear and tangible at the demonstration model with an amazed “Aah”.
+With a concluding “Wow!” you, your product and your brand remain memorable.

-Exhibition model made of wood and acrylic with sensor and display to visualize measurements using water, granulate and Teflon
+Trade fair model made of wood and acrylic with sensor and display for visualizing measurements using water, granulate and Teflon

 Development, construction and design of the functional model

-To ensure smooth manufacture of the exhibition model, the entire model was designed in detail in 3D.
+To ensure smooth production of the trade fair model, the entire model was designed in detail in 3D.

 project radar demonstrator 3d model construction overview

-Two matte-transparent columns blend perfectly into the clear, white design of the booth and make the upper sensors appear to float.
-The vivid light effects in the columns visualize the radar signals and draw the visitors' attention.
+Two matte-transparent columns fit perfectly into the clear, white design of the booth and make the upper sensors appear to float.
+The vivid light effects in the columns visualize the radar signals and attract the attention of visitors.

-An elegant, black pedestal highlights the two SYMEO radar sensors on a dark surface and brings them out optimally through the contrast.
+An elegant, black base highlights the two SYMEO radar sensors on a dark surface and brings them out optimally through contrast.
 The lower sensors are supported by ergonomically designed stainless steel tube segments that invite interaction.

-A square viewing window in the pedestal allows a view of the connected Siemens PLC control, which establishes the industrial application reference.
+A square viewing window in the base provides a view of the connected Siemens PLC control, establishing the industrial application context.

 project radar demonstrator 3d model construction base

-The construction of the LED tube posed a special challenge: an aluminum tube that simultaneously serves as the carrier for the LEDs, a ventilated heatsink and a cable conduit gives the column the necessary stability.
-Two acrylic tubes, which act as diffusers to softly scatter the LED light, were also integrated.
-This combination had to meet both functional and aesthetic requirements.
+The construction of the LED tube posed a special challenge: an aluminum tube that simultaneously serves as a support for the LEDs, a ventilated heatsink, and a cable channel gives the column the necessary stability.
+In addition, two acrylic tubes acting as diffusers were integrated to softly spread the LED light.
+With this combination, both functional and aesthetic requirements had to be met.

 project radar demonstrator 3d model construction led tube holderproject radar demonstrator 3d model construction stainless steel tube connector